-What make Inlet Coastal Resort different than other communities?
+What makes Inlet Coastal Resort different than other communities?

-Inlet Coastal Resort is a locally owned, locally operated assisted living community.
-We are a smaller community, with thirty five rooms in assisted living and eighteen rooms in memory care.
-Our smaller size allows us to be timely in our response to our residents and gives our residents comfort and security because they build relationships with our care team members.
+Inlet Coastal Resort is a locally owned and operated assisted living community in Murrells Inlet, SC.
+We are a smaller community, with thirty five rooms in our assisted living wing and eighteen rooms in our memory care unit.
+Our smaller size is intentional and allows us to be timely in our response to our residents and gives our residents comfort and security because they build relationships with our care team members.

 Can residents leave the facility?

 Yes, family members and friends are always encouraged to come and visit their loved ones and to take them out of the community for dining, shopping and sightseeing.
 We ask that every time a resident leaves the community that they sign out and provide an approximate time for return.